ayanali0249/Password-Manager-and-Generator/README.md

 - **Password Generator**: Generate strong, random passwords with customizable options (length, characters, etc.).
 - **Password Manager**: Securely store and manage your passwords for multiple accounts.
 - **User-Friendly UI**: A modern, sleek design that ensures an exceptional user experience.
-- **Search and Filter**: Quickly find stored passwords using search and filtering options.
 - **Secure Encryption**: All stored passwords are encrypted to maintain privacy and security.
 - **Cross-Platform Compatibility**: Available on Windows, macOS, and Linux.
 - **Export and Import**: Backup and restore your password database securely.